cairo-book/cairo-book/src/appendix-05-common-types-and-traits-and-cairo-prelude.md

 imports.
 This prevents repetition and provides a better devX.
 This is what allows you to use `ArrayTrait::append()` or the `Default` trait without bringing them explicitly into scope.

+You can choose which prelude to use.
+For example, adding `edition = "2023_10"` in `scarb.toml` configuration file will provide you november 2023 version of the prelude.
+The compiler currently exposes 2 different versions of the prelude:
+- A general version, with a lot of traits that are made available, corresponding to `edition = "2023_01"`.
+- A restricted version, including the most essential traits needed for general cairo programming, corresponding to `edition = 2023_10`.

 ### List of common types and traits